eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 The position of the person is either it's `departPos` or the arrival position of the preceding plan element

-A given bus stop may serve as a replacement for a destination edge and arrival position.
+A given bus stop (or any other stopping place) may serve as a replacement for a destination edge and arrival position.
 If an arrival position is given nevertheless it has to be inside the range of the stop.